How to write an About Us page for your website in 2021

 Readers are looking to learn about you.
 So write like the best version of yourself, not a robot.

-Why is About Us one of the most important parts on your website?
+Why is About Us one of the most important pages on your website?

 Customer trust is why About is often a website’s second most popular page.
 (It’s almost always in the top five.)
 Other pages of your website convinced the reader they want what you have.
 Now, you’re creating an About Us page to convince the reader you can deliver.